Idknovich/pbm/DOCS.md

 imports python liblary, arg is name, lib must be in tlanslated code by pbm style(suported)

 ##0x18
-makes list in reg3 what started with 0, and ended arg
+makes range object in reg3, arg is quantity